Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 Your Mac with Crossover and also Python 3.

-# EZ setup
+# EZ setup (Recommended)

 If you just wanna set this up easily with it working on every mac restart then run this command:

 ```zsh
 bash <(curl -fsSL https://raw.githubusercontent.com/Bob-Bobbinson-Bob/Free-Crossover-Trial/main/install.sh)
 ```
+Then go through the install process.
+If you have any trouble later on, you can uninstall it by running the script again and going through the uninstall process.
 Then it should be reset and will always be reset whenever you turn your mac on.
+There's no need to do anything else :)

 # Manual setup